-The oldest factory for colored paper in Germany – 199 years at a glance
+one of the oldest coloured paper mill in Germany – 200 years at a glance

-Company founder Ludwig Bähr appears for the first time as “Negociant” (wholesaler) for short and woollen goods in the Kurhessisches Staats- und Handadresssbuch.
-The company is based at Kasseler Marktgasse No. 17, a neighbouring building of the Brothers Grimm..
+Company founder Ludwig Bähr appears for the first time as “Negociant” (wholesaler) for short and woollen goods in the Kurhessisches Staats- und Handadressbuch.
+The company is located at Kasseler Marktgasse No. 17, a neighbouring house of the Brothers Grimm.

-New construction and commissioning of the factory in Sandershäuser Straße.
-The produced papers are mainly exported to France and England.
-The haberdashery in Marktgasse is sold..
+New construction and commissioning of the coloured paper mill in Sandershäuser Straße.
+The papers produced are mainly exported to France and England.
+The haberdashery in Marktgasse is sold.

-With a workforce of about 90 employees, the company continues to produce for the main export countries England and France: Bähr products even reach China via Hamburg exporters.
+With a workforce of around 90 employees, production continues to be carried out for the main export countries England and France: Bähr products even reach China via Hamburg exporters.

-For the first time the Buntpapierfabrik Ludwig Bähr launches coloured poster board on the market.
-At that time it was an absolute innovation and a long seller for the booming advertising market.
-In addition, glacé, glossy, chromo, gold and silver papers as well as woodchip papers are produced and sold in large quantities.
+For the first time, the Ludwig Bähr colored paper mill brings colored poster board to the market.
+At that time an absolute innovation and a permanent fixture in the booming advertising market.
+In addition, glacé, glossy, chromo, gold and silver papers as well as ingrain fibre papers are produced and sold in large quantities.

-The existing URSUS® trademark is registered with the Reich Patent Office.
+The URSUS® trademark, which still exists today, is registered at the Reich Patent Office.

-The factory is completely destroyed by bombing raids.
-The colleague help of the Schmirgelwerke C.F.
+The factory is completely destroyed by bomb attacks.
+The help of colleagues from the emery works C.F.
 Schröder in nearby Hann.
-Münden enables a new beginning of the coloured paper mill with own personnel in foreign premises.
-Thus a small customer base can be established, which is the basis for the reconstruction of the factory.
+Münden enables a new start for the coloured paper mill with its own personnel in foreign premises.
+Thus a small customer base can be built up, which is the basis for the reconstruction of the factory.

-Frank Barthel joins the company as company owner and managing director.
+Dipl.-Kfm.
+Frank Barthel joins the company as owner and managing director.

-The constantly growing article assortment enjoys great popularity.
+The constantly growing range of articles enjoys great popularity.
 The URSUS® brand is also well established internationally.

-The medium-sized family business is now managed with over 115 employees.
-In addition to regular investments in productivity, raw material warehouses and finished goods warehouses are also designed according to the latest logistical requirements.
-Order processing, order picking, packaging and dispatch now go hand in hand.
+The medium-sized family business is now managed by over 115 employees.
+In addition to regular investments in productivity, raw material and finished goods warehouses are designed according to the latest logistical requirements.
+Order processing, picking, packaging and dispatch now go hand in hand.

-In addition to product innovations, the Buntpapierfabrik Bähr also focuses on more efficient ways of communicating with customers: data exchange via EDI, article disks and an image database are available to customers.
+In addition to product innovations, the Bähr paper mill relies on more efficient methods of customer communication: data exchange via EDI, article disks and an image database are available to customers.

-Successful introduction of the elegant and noble INSPIRATION product line to reach other target groups in addition to the conventional handicraft fan.
+Successful introduction of the elegant and noble product line INSPIRATION to reach other target groups besides the conventional craft fan.

-The Buntpapierfabrik Ludwig Bähr celebrates its 190th anniversary.
+The Ludwig Bähr coloured paper mill celebrates its 190th anniversary.

-With the products “World of Colours” and “Paper Balls” new trends are set successfully.
+With the products “World of Colours” and “Paper Balls” new trends are successfully set.

-The investments in a perforating machine and in a large and small laser machine enable the Buntpapierfabrik to finish the paper over a large area with individual engravings and filigree laser cuts.
-In order to continue giving space to the growing variety of products, the Buntpapierfabrik rents a new 6,000 m² warehouse in the Kassel-Waldau district.
+The investments in a perforating machine and in a large and small laser machine enable the colored paper mill to finish the paper over a large area with individual engravings and filigree laser cuts.
+In order to continue to make room for the growing variety of products, Buntpapierfabrik rents a new 6,000 m² warehouse in the Kassel-Waldau district.

-In order to guarantee impeccable quality and make a contribution to the preservation and protection of the planet, the Buntpapierfabrik is increasingly using FSC-certified materials.
+In order to guarantee perfect quality and contribute to the preservation and protection of the planet, the coloured paper mill is increasingly using FSC-certified materials.
 The FSC certificate (Forest Stewardship Council) stands for sustainable forestry.

-The Buntpapierfabrik is also a member of the Business Social Compliance Initiative (BSCI).
-All members of the BSCI commit themselves to comply with the BSCI Code of Conduct in order to guarantee and improve the social standards during the manufacture of a product.
+The coloured paper mill is also a member of the Business Social Compliance Initiative (BSCI).
+All members of the BSCI commit themselves to adhere to the BSCI Code of Conduct in order to guarantee and improve social standards during the manufacture of a product.